 Ah, the time to spring forward has arrived again.
-It seems like barely five months ago that I wrote about falling back, grateful that I could enjoy an extra hour of sleep for one night.
+It seems like barely four months ago that we were all falling back, and I was grateful that I could enjoy an extra hour of sleep for one night.
 And now, just like that, I have to return that borrowed hour this weekend.
-Spring may be here, but somehow I’ve never been able to reconcile the joyful notion of going “forward” with the reality of losing an hour of my day.
+Spring may be nearly here, but somehow I’ve never been able to reconcile the joyful notion of going “forward” with the reality of losing an hour of my day.

 A reader once sent me an email that said: “Falling back can also be related to what, coarsely, in Scotland is called a woman with round heels.”
 What a great euphemism!
 (For those who need to have it spelled out: “round heels” implies someone who is prone to supineness—sorry, I couldn’t resist—hence, metaphorically, a woman of loose morals.)
 I imagine “falling back” could also be extended to someone who is drunk, narcoleptic, or just extremely tired.
 How curious that on the day we spring forward we should all be less well-rested, and thus more prone to falling back!